How Behavioral Cohorts Unlock the Customer Lifecycle

 • Referral: this occurs when your users are promoting your product to their friends and coworkers, or when they actively participating in a referral program.
 Customers who make it to the referral step are the ones you certainly want to leverage and retain, as they are an extension of your reach without any additional spend required.

 Users can and will naturally fall off the customer lifecycle between and within any of these stages.
-By leveraging behavioral cohorts in product analytics tools like Amplitude, product-driven teams can identify and leverage their existing messaging, channels, and experiences that encourage customers to move through the cycle.
+By leveraging behavioral cohorts in tools like Amplitude, product-driven teams can identify and leverage their existing messaging, channels, and experiences that encourage customers to move through the cycle.

 Amplitude's blog image